2011 Lebanese protests

-The 2011 Lebanese protests, also known as the Intifada of Dignity or Uprising of Dignity were seen as influenced by the Arab Spring.
+The 2011 Lebanese protests, also known as the Uprising of Dignity were seen as influenced by the Arab Spring.
 The main protests focused on calls for political reform especially against confessionalism in Lebanon.
 The protests initiated in early 2011, and dimmed by the end of the year.
 In another aspect of the Arab Spring, Lebanese pro and anti-Assad factions descended into sectarian violence, which culminated in May–June 2012.

 Background

 Political system

 Lebanon is a parliamentary republic within the overall framework of confessionalism, a form of consociationalism in which the highest offices are proportionately reserved for representatives from certain religious communities.
 The constitution grants the people the right to change their government, however, from the mid-1970s until the parliamentary elections in 1992, a civil war precluded the exercise of political rights.
 According to the constitution, direct elections must be held for the parliament every 4 years.
-The last parliamentary election was in 2018,.
+The last parliamentary election was in 2018.
 The parliament, in turn, elects a president every 6 years to a single term, he is, however, not eligible for re-election.
 The last presidential election was in 2016.
 The president and parliament choose the prime minister.
 Political parties are grouped with either the March 8 alliance or the March 14 alliance. (the Progressive Socialist Party of Walid Jumblatt is ostensibly independent but strongly leans towards March 14 even after their withdrawal from the March 14 alliance due to political views towards Syria and Iran).

 Lebanon demographics is roughly split amongst Sunnis, Shias and Christians (most of whom are Maronite).
 Due to the demographic concerns, amid fears the country could be a powder keg, a census has not been carried out since 1932.
 Since then the government has only published rough estimates of the population.